t-mbindra/chatModeration/README.md

 7. Click on **Microsoft Teams**.
 Use the web app or launch the Teams app to use the bot.

 #### Continue here to deploy the app on Azure.
-8. Using the Teams Toolkit Extension tab, Click on **Provision** under lifecycle.
+8. Using the Teams Toolkit Extension tab, click on **Provision** under lifecycle.
 Select relevant subscription and resource group when prompted.
-9. Using the Teams Toolkit Extension tab, Click on **Deploy** under lifecycle.
+9. Using the Teams Toolkit Extension tab, click on **Deploy** under lifecycle.
 10. Download the zip file ```appPackage/build/appPackage.dev.zip```.
 11. Go to your Teams app and click on the **App** icon.
 12. Select **Manage your apps** followed by **Upload an app**.
 Select **Upload a custom app** and open the downloaded zip file.